waveform-computing/oxitopped/docs/install.rst

 Other Platforms
 ===============

-If your platform is *not* covered by one of the sections above, oxitopdump is available from PyPI and can therefore be installed with the Python distribute ``pip`` tool::
+If your platform is *not* covered by one of the sections above, oxitopped is available from PyPI and can therefore be installed with the Python distribute ``pip`` tool::

-   $ pip install oxitopdump
+   $ pip install oxitopped

 Theoretically this should install the mandatory pre-requisites, but optional pre-requisites require suffixes like the following::

-   $ pip install "oxitopdump[GUI,XLS]"
+   $ pip install "oxitopped[GUI,XLS]"

 Please be aware that at this time, the PyQt package does not build "nicely" under ``pip``.
 If it is available from your distro's package manager I strongly